sethnadu/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) O(n): This is also a linear complexity as there is one while loop, and it will run longer as n increases.
+a) O(n): This is a linear complexity as there is one while loop, and it will run longer as n increases.

 b) O(n^2): There is a for loop running through n, with a while loop that also is comparing each and every n.
 As n get's higher, the runtime will take longer as it has two n's to calculate everytime.